top of page

 Why Do Teens Self-Harm?

 Overall, self-harm is a coping mechanism for negative emotions that they don’t know how to address.
 There are numerous methods of self-harm, and there are numerous reasons for doing it.
-As the parent of a teen who hurts themself, it’s important to understand the underlying reason for the behavior.
+As the parent of a teen who hurts themselves, it’s important to understand the underlying reason for the behavior.

 Some common reasons why teens self-harm includes: